Your questions answered!

 Do I need to bring child seats for airport transfers?

 You are welcome to bring your own child seat(s).
 However, most transfer operators have a full selection of car seats for babies; toddlers and boosters for older children.
-(Note that France does not have the same child seat laws as the UK).

 Which airlines are best to get to the Alps?